Selecting the right line for striper fishing not only can improve

 5) Learn how to tie a

 and carefully test each knot with a strong, steady pull.
 Some knots can slip under

 pressure while others break at 50 or 60 percent of the line's rated strength.

 6) Always check and set your reel drag.

-Bottom line is that your fishing line is the last place you will want to scrimp.
+Bottom line is that your fishing line is the last place you want to scrimp.

 Remember, when you're fighting a big Striper, maybe the trophy of a lifetime, the only

-thing between you and that fish is your line.
+thing between you and that fish is your line and your knot.